 HOW MUCH IS TUITION?

 Tuition for this graduate program has been discounted considerably because this program provides direct support for Newman University’s Catholic identity.
-The discounted graduate tuition rate for this program for 2013-2015 is $277 per credit hour.
-Each course is for three credit hours, so each course costs approximately $830 in tuition.
+The discounted graduate tuition rate for this program for 2015-2017 is $295 per credit hour.
+In addition to tuition, each student pays a $17 per credit hour technology fee.
+Each course is three credit hours, so each course costs $936 in tuition and fees.
 With each course eight weeks in length, students take two courses each semester, except during the summer when only one course is offered.
-Thus, tuition is $1,660 per semester.
-With ten courses (thirty graduate hours) required for degree completion, tuition for the degree is approximately $8,300.
-In addition to tuition, each student pays a $16 per credit hour technology fee each semester.
+Thus, tuition is $1,872 per semester.
+With ten courses (thirty graduate hours) required for degree completion, tuition for the degree is approximately $9,360.

 HOW MUCH SHOULD I BUDGET FOR BOOKS?